Find Affordable College Courses

 Lock Haven, PA

-Lock Haven University landed the #15 spot in the 2023 rankings for the best value bachelor’s degree geological and earth sciences programs.
+Lock Haven University did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
+It came in at #15 on the list.
 Located in the town of Lock Haven, LHU is a public school with a small student population.

-East Stroudsburg University of Pennsylvania came in at #16 in this year’s edition of the Best Value Geological & Earth Sciences Bachelor’s Degree Schools ranking.
+East Stroudsburg University of Pennsylvania ranked #16 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools list.
 East Stroudsburg University is a moderately-sized public school located in the small city of East Stroudsburg.

 The average tuition and fees for an out-of-state undergraduate student at East Stroudsburg University are $19,797 a year.

-The average tuition and fees for an out-of-state undergraduate student at Sac State are $19,272 a year.
+Out-of-state tuition fees for undergraduate students at Sac State are $19,272 per year.

 UW - Eau Claire also claimed a spot on our Best Geological & Earth Sciences Bachelor’s Degree Schools list.
 It’s in the top 15% of all schools in this category.